jenkins-x/jx-docs/content/faq/issues.md

 Another possible cause is an old URL in your environment's git repository may have old references to the URL.

-So open your `env/requirements.yaml` in your staging/production git repositories and modify them to use the URL https://chartmuseum.build.cd.jenkins-x.io intsead of https://chartmuseum.build.cd.jenkins-x.io like this [env/requirements file](https://github.com/jenkins-x/default-environment-charts/blob/master/env/requirements.yaml)
+So open your `env/requirements.yaml` in your staging/production git repositories and modify them to use the URL http://chartmuseum.jenkins-x.io instead of https://chartmuseum.build.cd.jenkins-x.io like this [env/requirements file](https://github.com/jenkins-x/default-environment-charts/blob/master/env/requirements.yaml)

 ## git errors: POST 401 Bad credentials